 Prevention & Treatment of TMJ from Scuba Diving Or Snorkeling

-If you are a new or inexperienced diver here’s some advice: try to maintain a loose grip on your mouthpiece and always make sure it fits properly.
+As an orofacial pain specialist, I have some advice for you if you are a new or inexperienced diver here’s some advice: try to maintain a loose grip on your mouthpiece and always make sure it fits properly.
 (If you suspect it doesn’t…don’t use it!
 Trade it in ASAP.)
 If mild symptoms start to occur, don’t dive for a day or two.
 Try anti-inflammatory medications such as Advil or Aleve, if tolerated.
 And ice packs on painful areas for seven minutes several times a day can also help.

-If experience severe symptoms and just a day or two off from diving doesn’t improve your condition, you should see a dentist who focuses on temporomandibular disorder.
+If experiencing severe symptoms and just a day or two off from diving doesn’t improve your condition, you should see a dentist who focuses on temporomandibular disorder.
 TMJ is the result of tired, tight, injured or sore muscles, inflamed tendons, or compromised ligaments, bone and cartilage.
 As a result, TMJ treatment is similar to what is offered by an orthopedist when managing a knee problem.

 Here are some of the ways we treat patients with TMJ from scuba diving or snorkeling at my practice: